yasaminashoori/JavaScript-Course/README.md

 - High-level, OO and Multi-Paradigm Programming Language(Functional or Class Programming).

-- JS usage: 1-in front: React, Angular 2.back: node js 3.Desktop: electron 4.Mobile: React Native
+- JS usage: 1-in Front: React, Angular 2. back: node js 3.Desktop: electron 4.
+Mobile: React Native

 2. JS role in web app?

-- HTML is the structure and CSS is the presentation and js makes it usable and dynamic and intercation with the user.
+- HTML is the structure and CSS is the presentation and js makes it usable and dynamic and interaction with the user.

 - HTML (structural) noun, CSS (Presentational) adjective, JavaScript (Behavioral) verb.